esamarathon/esa-layouts/README.md

 ### Music Player

-A browser based music player has been included; the graphic named `music-player.html` must be added into *all* of your OBS scenes to correctly be paused/resumed and correctly fade in/out when needed.
+This bundle can interface with [foobar2000](https://www.foobar2000.org/) using the [beefweb](https://github.com/hyperblast/beefweb) plugin.
+Set up foobar2000 however you want it to play music (we use a long playlist on shuffle, and set a fade in/out on pause), make sure the correct username/password are set in the configuration fiole, and this bundle with automatically play music when needed.
 It will only play if the scene name ends in `[M]`, for example, `Intermission [M]`.
-Music tracks can be added via the "Assets" tab in the NodeCG dashboard under `esa-layouts` > `Music Tracks`.

 ### Automatic Twitch Commercials